Mathematics (MATH)

 MATH 144 F Trigonometry with Support 5 Units

-Prerequisite(s): MATH 030 F and MATH 040 F or MATH 041 F, with a grade of C or better or by assessment through the college's multiple measures placement processes
+Prerequisite(s): Intermediate Algebra or the equivalent, with a grade of C or better, or by assessment through the college's multiple measures placement processes

 90 hours lecture per term.
 This is a one-semester course in trigonometry designed to prepare students for the study of calculus.
 The topics to be covered include the following: algebraic skills, measurements of angles, trigonometric functions and inverse trigonometric functions, trigonometric equations and identities, graphing of trigonometric functions, solutions of triangles, applications, complex numbers, polar coordinates and DeMoivre's Theorem.
 Graphing calculators will be used for selected topics.
 Course may be taken concurrently with MATH 141 F or MATH 141HF or MATH 143 F. Both MATH 141 F or MATH 141HF or MATH 143 F, and MATH 142 F or MATH 144 F are required for enrollment in MATH 151 F. (Degree Credit) (CSU) AA GE, CSU GE